-To celebrate Sir Derek's unique approach to his work, this award is for work published after the age of 60 only.
+To celebrate Sir Derek's unique approach to his work, this award is made to a chemist 60 years of age or older.

 The award is presented at a special dinner and ceremony held in London which, as specifically requested by Sir Derek in his bequest to the RSC, should include only the finest food and wines.

 Royal Society of Chemistry, Thomas Graham House, Cambridge Science Park, Milton Road, Cambridge, CB4 0WF